cyberbikepunk/m5.legacy/README.md

-Project-x helps you become a better bike messenger!
+M5 helps me become a better bike messenger!

-This little program can be used by any freelancers working for Messenger.
+This little program can in principle also be used by any of my colleagues.
 Just provide your username and password and the program will analyze the data that pertains to you on the company server.
 Have fun!

 !!!
-THIS CODE CAN BE DANGEROUS !!!
+WARNING !!!

 As long as this program is used freely by the bike messenger themselves, everything is cool.
 As soon as it's used by the